Sea-of-Green/Style-Guide/README.md

 # Sea-of-Green-Boilerplate
-Sass Boilerplate for Sea of Green projects
+Boilerplate for Sea of Green projects.

+Includes SASS & image files and a very basic homepage.